 We appreciate HP and their push to make composability a more mainstream solution.
 But is Synergy truly composable?
 We think it falls short in some critical areas to enable true composability.

-First: disaggregation is a key hallmark to true composability.
-You should be able to scale SSDs, CPU's, GPUs, FPGAs all independently.
+First: disaggregation is a key hallmark of true composability.
+IT should be able to scale SSDs, CPU's, GPUs, FPGAs all independently.
 Scaling based upon converged boxes isn't optimal.

-Second: bare metal composability.
-Composability without bare metal is more along the lines of hyper-convergence.
-Doing things like virtualization or adding a hyper-visor layer is not true composability.
+Second: composability without bare metal is more along the lines of hyperconvergence.
+Using virtualization or adding a hypervisor layer is not true composability.
 The only way to achieve true bare metal composability with the physical data center resources that are available today is with PCIe.

-That's another key difference between LIQID and HPE.
+That's another key difference between Liqid and HPE.
 They choose an Ethernet based fabric and we choose a PCIe based fabric.
-By using a PCIe based fabric, we're able to do bare metal composability where they are not.
-Plus, there are no Ethernet SSDs.
-There are no Ethernet GPUs.
-So if you're going to compose with Ethernet, you're not going to be able to do it at the bare metal.
-The last delta is around closed systems versus open systems.
+By using a PCIe-based fabric, we're able to do bare metal composability where they are not.